 So, who am I anyway?

-I’m Finn Gardiner, and I’m a Boston-based queer, Black, and disabled writer, designer, community organizer, speaker, editor, researcher, advocate, activist, and artist.
+I’m Finn Gardiner, and I’m a queer, Black, and disabled writer, designer, community organizer, speaker, editor, researcher, advocate, activist, and artist.
 I’m a fighter for what I believe in—a culture of accommodation, where people are able to put their differences aside and work toward a better future together.
 I’m also a hater of management-speak, jargon, and buzzwords, and a lover of cats, mid-1980s Madonna, melodic metal, matcha tea ice cream, and foreign languages.

 Professional interests